omigroup/gltf-extensions/extensions/2.0/KHR_audio/README.md

 Audio data objects define where audio data is located.
 Data is either accessed via a bufferView or uri.

 When storing audio data in a buffer view, the `mimeType` field must be specified.
-Currently the only supported mime type is `audio/mpeg` for use with MP3 files.
-MP3 was chosen due to its wide support across browsers and 3D engines as well as its lossy compression with variable bitrate.
-Other supported audio formats may be added via another extension.
+The base specification supports `audio/mpeg` and `audio/wav` MIME types.
+These were chosen with consideration for the wide support for these types acrosss 3D engines and common use cases.
+Other supported audio formats may be added via extensions.

 Note that in tools that process glTF files, but do not implement the KHR_audio extension, external files referenced via the `uri` field may not be properly copied to their final destination or baked into the final binary glTF file.
 In these cases, using the `bufferView` property may be a better choice assuming the referenced `bufferView` index is not changed by the tool.
 The `uri` field might be a better choice when you want to be able to quickly change the referenced audio asset.